UC Berkeley School of Law

-The University of California, Berkeley, School of Law (commonly known as Berkeley Law or UC Berkeley School of Law) is the law school of the University of California, Berkeley.
-It is one of 14 schools and colleges at the university.
-Berkeley Law is consistently ranked within the top 14 law schools in the United States.
+The University of California, Berkeley School of Law (Berkeley Law) is the law school of the University of California, Berkeley.
 The school was commonly referred to as "Boalt Hall" for many years, although it was never the official name.
 This came from its initial building, the Boalt Memorial Hall of Law, named for John Henry Boalt.
-This name was transferred to a new classroom wing in 1951 but was removed in 2020.
+This name was transferred to an entirely new law school building in 1951 but was removed in 2020.

 In 2019, 98 percent of graduates obtained full-time employment within nine months, with a median salary of $190,000.
 Of all the law schools in California, Berkeley had the highest bar passage rates in 2021 (95.5%) and 2022 (92.2%).
 The school offers J.D., LL.M., J.S.D. and Ph.D. degrees, and enrolls approximately 320 to 330 J.D. students in each entering class, annually, with each class being further broken down into smaller groups that take courses together.

 Berkeley Law alumni include notable federal judges, politicians, Fortune 500 executives, noted legal academics and civil rights experts.
-Prominent alumni include Chief Justice of the United States Earl Warren, U.S. Secretary of State Dean Rusk, U.S. Attorney General Edwin Meese, U.S. Secretary of the Treasury and Chair of the Federal Reserve G. William Miller, President of the International Court of Justice Joan Donoghue, Mayor of San Francisco Ed Lee, Dallas Mavericks CEO Terdema Ussery, and Nuremberg Trials prosecutor Whitney Robson Harris.
+Prominent alumni include Chief Justice of the United States Earl Warren, U.S. secretary of state Dean Rusk, U.S. attorney general Edwin Meese, U.S. secretary of the treasury and Chair of the Federal Reserve G. William Miller, President of the International Court of Justice Joan Donoghue, Mayor of San Francisco Ed Lee, Dallas Mavericks CEO Terdema Ussery, and Nuremberg Trials prosecutor Whitney Robson Harris.

 History

+Department of Jurisprudence

 The school that is today known as Berkeley Law originated in 1894 as the Department of Jurisprudence of the University of California.
+On August 17, 1894, the Regents of the University of California approved a resolution for transmission to President Martin Kellogg which directed that the "branch of study" already under the supervision of Professor William Carey Jones was to be separated from the Department of History and Political Science "and formed into a new department embracing: (1) Constitutional Law of the United States, (2) International Law, (3) Roman Law, and (4) Jurisprudence".
+This resolution had emerged from a subcommittee of the Board of Regents whose members were all lawyers.

-The department was founded by professor William Carey Jones, who personally taught all its courses for the first three years.
+Jones personally taught all the new department's courses for the first three years.
 According to Jones, the inspiration for the department came from his experience in 1882 teaching a course in Roman law to Berkeley seniors.
 Jones envisioned that the new department would be less vocational and more academic in comparison to the existing Hastings College of the Law in San Francisco.
 Initially, the department was merely intended to broaden Berkeley undergraduates' academic knowledge of the law.
 Students who wished to learn how to actually practice law were referred to Hastings, where coursework already completed at Berkeley could count towards earning Hastings law degrees.